 History of NATO

 The subject of aviation continues into Buff Films’ NATO material, with extensive rushes of various NATO fighter jet models and missiles in action, as well as NATO promotional documentaries on airborne Early Warning Radar defence systems.
-These films also cover the history of NATO, post WWII politics and the Cold War, including events such as the Cuban Missile Crisis and the rise and fall of the Berlin Wall.
+These films also cover the history of NATO, post-WWII politics and the Cold War, including the rise and fall of the Berlin Wall.

 Find out more